gryzli133/RollerShutterSplit/README.md

 v27.2:
  - issue with timers longer than 32s is now solved.
 The bilnds can now run up to 255s in each direction.

+ v27.3:
+ - issue with no calibration in direction DOWN is now solved.
+The bilnds will calibrate now in each direction.

 To Use the code: